-6 Tips for Being an Effective Manager During the Pandemic was originally published on Vault.
+6 Tips for Being an Effective Manager During the Pandemic was originally published on Firsthand.

 The uncertainty and stress caused by the Covid-19 pandemic can put a great strain on employees.
 Work quality and quantity can suffer, and employees can experience increased anxiety, depression, and fear.
 To be sure, it can be difficult to know how to be an effective manager in these unprecedented times.
 So here are six tips that can help.